 Notes: Results from OLS regressions.
-Each panel presents the results from a different study.
 Columns "0%" to "100%" present results for each of the seven effort scenarios, and Column "Average" presents results averaged across all scenarios.
-The outcome variable is the reward share assigned to the disadvantaged worker B. The title of each panel describes which experimental conditions are compared.
-"Reward diff." denotes the estimated treatment effect.
+The outcome variable is the reward share assigned to the disadvantaged worker B. "Reward diff." denotes the estimated treatment effect (share in treatment condition versus share in control condition).
 Robust standard errors, 95% confidence intervals, and p-values are reported.
 The last row, "p-value, F-test", presents the p-value from an F-test that tests the joint null hypothesis that the differences are zero in each effort scenario.
-It is estimated in a SUR model with standard errors that are clustered on the respondent level.
+It is estimated in a SUR model with standard errors that are clustered at the respondent level.